WiFiPineapple/legacy-wifipineapple-wiki/index.md

 # Welcome to the official WiFi Pineapple Wiki!

-Welcome to the new wiki for the WiFi Pineapple (official site)!
-The current iteration of this wiki is geared towards the Mark 5 Revision of the WiFi Pineapple.
+Welcome to the new wiki for the [WiFi Pineapple (official site)!](https://wifipineapple.com/) The current iteration of this wiki is geared towards the Mark 5 Revision of the WiFi Pineapple.
 In this wiki you can find guides and information for both the hardware and software.
-Please visit the Legacy section for FAQs and guides for older hardware.
-For information about infusions, Infusions is the place.
+Please visit the [Legacy](legacy.md) section for FAQs and guides for older hardware.
+For information about infusions, [Infusions](infusions.md) is the place.

 Factory Flashing 2.0.2 (Offline Mode)
 Follow these instructions to flash the WiFi Pineapple Mark V in offline mode.

-* Download the factory 2.0.2 image (MD5: d7ca069eaacfb86781da0aa27cea78bd)
+  1. Download the factory 2.0.2 image (MD5: d7ca069eaacfb86781da0aa27cea78bd)
-* With the WiFi Pineapple powered off, set the DIP switches to up, up, up, up, down (from left to right)
+  2. With the WiFi Pineapple powered off, set the DIP switches to up, up, up, up, down (from left to right)
-* Connect the WiFi Pineapple via Ethernet cable to your computer and set your Ethernet interface to a static IP address of 192.168.1.2 / netmask 255.255.255.0
+  3. Connect the WiFi Pineapple via Ethernet cable to your computer and set your Ethernet interface to a static IP address of 192.168.1.2 / netmask 255.255.255.0
-* Power on the WiFi Pineapple.
-After 10 seconds you may browse to http://192.168.1.1 From the web interface upload the factory-2.0.2.bin file and wait for flashing to complete.
+  4. Power on the WiFi Pineapple.
+After 10 seconds you may browse to http://192.168.1.1
+  5. From the web interface upload the factory-2.0.2.bin file and wait for flashing to complete.
-Finally set the DIP switches back to the default all-up configuration, ensure the SD card is inserted and powercycle the device.
+  6. Finally set the DIP switches back to the default all-up configuration, ensure the SD card is inserted and powercycle the device.
-You will now be running firmware version 2.0.2 Important Pages
+  7. You will now be running firmware version 2.0.2

--WiFi_Pineapple
+## Important Pages

+- WiFi_Pineapple
--Wiki - Read this please.
+- Wiki - **Read this please.**
--Karma
--Webinterface_API
+- Karma
+- Webinterface_API
--Legacy - Mark IV
+- Legacy - Mark IV
--Firmware
--WebUI
--Infusions
+- Firmware
+- WebUI
+- Infusions
--Hak5 Forums
+- Hak5 Forums
--HDK
+- HDK

 Guides
 Please note these guides are aimed to work on the Mark V Revision hardware.